insected/bobbae_gcp-wiki/Syllabus.md

 ## Worklog

-Each participant will keep an online  daily journal of their learning, issues and progress.
+Each participant will keep an online (e.g. Google Drive)  [daily journal](https://friday.app/p/work-journaling) of their learning, issues encountered and records of progress and share with the instructor and the team.

-To spend the meeting time efficiently all issues should be noted in writing before the daily meeting.
+To spend the meeting time efficiently issues and questions can be noted in writing before the daily meeting.
-The instructor will review your work log each week and you will be graded on your worklog reports.
+The instructor will review your work log each week and you may be graded on the completeness, quality and quantity of your worklog.

 ## Materials in this document